Published On: Apr 22 2013 12:13:06 PM CDTUpdated On: Apr 23 2016 01:00:00 AM CDT

 1983: Singer-songwriter and music producer Taio Cruz, best known for the No. 1 singles "Break Your Heart" and "Dynamite," is born in London, England.

-1977: Actor Kal Penn, best known for his role on the TV show "House, M.D." and the "Harold and Kumar" film series, is born Kalpen Suresh Modi in Montclair, N.J.
+1977: Actor Kal Penn, best known for his role on the TV show "House, M.D." and the "Harold and Kumar" film series, is born Kalpen Suresh Modi in Montclair, New Jersey.
 Since 2009, Penn has also worked on and off as an associate director in the White House Office of Public Engagement.

 1976: The Ramones' self-titled debut album is released.
 The album, which includes the singles "Blitzkrieg Bop" and "I Wanna Be Your Boyfriend," is often cited as the first punk album and reached No. 111 on the Billboard 200 album chart.